-2 If you are unsure of the amount of flashes of the Yellow LED you can at any time while a fault condition exists press the Test button.
+2 If you are unsure of the amount of flashes of the Yellow LED you can at any time while a fault condition exists, press the test/hush button.
 The relevant number of flashes will then be 8s apart.
-Note: Fault chirps can be silenced by pressing the Test/Hush button.
+Note: Fault chirps can be silenced by pressing the test/hush button.